corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/operating/monitoring-scenarios.md

 # Node monitoring scenarios

-## Approaching an OOM error
+Some typical node monitoring scenarios are described below that you may observe when using [node metrics data](../../node-metrics.md).

+## Risk of `OutOfMemoryError`

- The `HeapMemoryUsage` attribute of the `java.lang:type=Memory` mbean contains a MemoryUsage (https://docs.oracle.com/javase/8/docs/api/java/lang/management/MemoryUsage.html) object that represents a snapshot of heap memory usage.
+The `HeapMemoryUsage` attribute of the `java.lang:type=Memory` [MBean](https://docs.oracle.com/javase/tutorial/jmx/mbeans/index.html) contains a [MemoryUsage](https://docs.oracle.com/javase/8/docs/api/java/lang/management/MemoryUsage.html) object that represents a snapshot of heap memory usage.
+The value of the `used` variable in this object indicates the amount of memory currently used, and the value of the `max` variable indicates the maximum amount of memory that can be used for memory management.

- The 'used' variable of this object represents the amount of memory currently used, while the 'max' value represents the maximum amount of memory that can be used for memory management.
-If the proportion of these two values are repeatedly over 0.85, it could indicate a condition where we are approaching an OOM error.
+If the proportion of these two values is repeatedly over 0.85, this could indicate a condition where there is a risk of reaching [OutOfMemoryError](https://docs.oracle.com/javase/8/docs/api/java/lang/OutOfMemoryError.html) condition.

 ## High CPU usage

- The SystemCpuLoad property of the java.lang:type=OperatingSystem is a double type of value that represents Returns the "recent cpu usage" for the whole system.
- The maximum value of this property is 1, which represents a 100% CPU usage.
+The `SystemCpuLoad` property of the `java.lang:type=OperatingSystem` is a `double data type` value that indicates the "recent CPU usage" for the entire system.
+The maximum value of this property is 1, which corresponds to a 100% CPU usage.

- Repeated readings of the SystemCpuLoad value being close to 1 (eg. over 0.9) means that consistently high CPU usage.
+If the `SystemCpuLoad` value is repeatedly close to 1 (for example, over 0.9), this means that the overall system CPU usage is consistently high.

-## High flow error rates
+## High flow error rate

-Corda exposes the "net.corda:name=StartedPerMinute,type=Flows" and the"net.corda:name=ErrorPerMinute,type=Flows" meter type of metrics.
-A meter measures the rate of events over time (e.g., “flows per second”).
-In addition to the mean rate, meters also track 1-, 5-, and 15-minute moving averages.
-The oneMinuteRate property of the above two metrics will represent the rates of started and errored flows in the last minute.
+The `net.corda:name=StartedPerMinute,type=Flows` and `net.corda:name=ErrorPerMinute,type=Flows` metrics data is collected using meters.
+A meter measures the rate of events over time - for example, “flows per second”.
+In addition to the average rate, meters also track 1-minute, 5-minute, and 15-minute moving averages.
+The value of the `oneMinuteRate` property for each of these metrics indicates, respectively, the rates of flows started and flows failed with an error during the past minute.

-The last minute's error flow rate reaching a significant percentage of the last minute's started flow rate (eg. over 10%) can indicate high flow error rates.
+It is an indication of a high flow error rate if the "flows failed with an error" rate for the past minute reaches a significant percentage of the "flows started" - for example, over 10%.

-## Network parameter update proposed
+## Network parameter update proposed and not accepted

-Corda exposes the "net.corda:name=UpdateProposed,type=NetworkParameter" boolean type of metric.
-The value of this metric can be true or false, true indicating that a network parameter update has been proposed that has not been accepted yet.
+If the value of the `net.corda:name=UpdateProposed,type=NetworkParameter` boolean type of metric is `true`, this can indicate that a network parameter update was proposed but it has not yet been accepted.

 ## Processing messages takes too long

-The "net.corda:type=P2P,name=ReceiveDuration" metric is a histogram measuring latency between receiving a P2P message and delivering it to the state machine.
+The `net.corda:type=P2P,name=ReceiveDuration` metric is a histogram that measures the latency between the node receiving a P2P message and delivering it to the state machine.
 The properties of this metric can be combined to detect a delay in message processing.

-For instance, - assuming we have received enough messages in the last minute (at least 3 per second) to make a decision,- we can flag up an error if 25% of the messages took significantly (at least 50%) longer than the average message process duration.
+For example, if you assume that a sufficient number of messages have been received during the past minute (at least three per second) in order to make a decision, you can flag up an error if 25% of the messages took significantly longer (at least 50%) than the average message process duration.
+The example below shows how scenario would look like using the properties of the metric:

-This would look like below using the properties of the metric: oneMinuteRate >3.0, 75thPercentile() > mean * 1.5
+`oneMinuteRate >3.0, 75thPercentile() > mean * 1.5`

 ## Committing transactions takes too long

-The "net.corda:name=Actions.CommitTransaction,type=Flows" metric is a histogram indicating the elapsed time to execute the CommitTransaction action.
-The properties of this metric can be combined to detect if executing this action takes unexpectedly long.
+The `net.corda:name=Actions.CommitTransaction,type=Flows` metric is a histogram that indicates the time taken to execute the `CommitTransaction` action.
+You can combine the properties of this metric to detect if the execution of this action takes an unexpectedly long time.

-For instance, - assuming we have executed enough actions in the last minute (at least 3 per second) to make a decision,- we can flag up an error if 25% of the actions took significantly (at least 50%) longer to execute than the average CommitTransaction action duration.
+For example, if you assume that a sufficient number of actions have been executed during the past minute (at least three per second) in order to make a decision, you can flag up an error if 25% of the actions took significantly longer (at least 50%) to execute than the average duration of the `CommitTransaction` action.
+The example below shows how scenario would look like using the properties of the metric:

-This would look like below using the properties of the metric: oneMinuteRate >3.0, 75thPercentile() > mean * 1.5
+`oneMinuteRate >3.0, 75thPercentile() > mean * 1.5`

 ## Signing transactions takes too long

-The "net.corda:name=SignDuration,type=Transaction" metric is a histogram indicating the duration of signing a transaction.
+The `net.corda:name=SignDuration,type=Transaction` metric is a histogram that indicates the duration of signing a transaction.

-The properties of this metric can be combined to detect if signing a transaction unexpectedly long.
+You can combine the properties of this metric to detect if signing a transaction takes an unexpectedly long time.

-For instance, - assuming we have signed enough transactions in the last minute (at least 3 per second) to make a decision,- we can flag up an error if 25% of the transactions took significantly (at least 50%) longer to sign than the duration of signing a transaction.
+For example, if you assume that a sufficient number of transactions have been signed during the past minute (at least three per second)in order to make a decision, you can flag up an error if 25% of the transactions took significantly longer (at least 50%) to sign than the average time it takes to sign a transaction.
+The example below shows how scenario would look like using the properties of the metric:

-This would look like below using the properties of the metric: oneMinuteRate >3.0, 75thPercentile() > mean * 1.5
+`oneMinuteRate >3.0, 75thPercentile() > mean * 1.5`